H.R. 5254: Gateway Partnership Act

 1

-The Interior Department could sign one agreement with the Gateway Arch Park Foundation for private events lasting no more than 5 years.
+The Interior Department could sign one agreement with the Gateway Arch Park Foundation to host private events at the park, lasting no more than 5 years.

 2

-The Arch Visitor Center and Old Courthouse are included
+The Visitor Center and Old Courthouse are on the table

-The pilot can cover the Arch Visitor Center, the Old Courthouse, and other public park buildings managed as part of Gateway Arch National Park.
+The agreement can cover the Arch Visitor Center, the Old Courthouse, and other public park buildings managed as part of Gateway Arch National Park.

 3